-Still others might say they're doing their best to act and function as Christians in the public square, and they don't agree with my point about the disjunction between what we profess and what we actually see.
+Still others might say they're doing their best to act and function as Christians in the public square, and they don't agree with my point about the disjunction between what we profess and what we see in that arena.
 They think things are going just fine, quite in line with their understanding of Christian faith.
+Such folks may be caught up in the currents of contemporary thought and values and not recognize that they are drifting from the teaching of God and His Law.